status-im/bigbrother-specs/data_sync/mvds.md

 ### State

-A state is kept for any message of the types `OFFER`, `REQUEST` and `MESSAGE` we do not keep states for `ACK` messages as we do not retransmit those periodically.
+State is kept for any message of the types `OFFER`, `REQUEST` and `MESSAGE` we do not keep states for `ACK` messages as we do not retransmit those periodically.
 The following information is stored for messages:

  - **Type** - Either `OFFER`, `REQUEST` or `MESSAGE`
  - **Send Count** - The amount of times a message has been sent to a peer.
  - **Send Epoch** - The next epoch at which a message can be sent to a peer.

-### Flow<!-- is this a good enough title? -->
+### Flow

 A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` messages for the specific peer.
 Payloads are created in reaction to messages recieved by peers or new messages being sent by a node.